 Abigail reflects on what she's learned in the first year of her degree, about writing and herself.

-Dominic reviews Falmouth's longest running storytelling night, with nautical-themed stories and poetry.
+First year Dominic Smyth reviews Falmouth's longest running storytelling night, with nautical-themed stories and poetry.

-In Orkney, Niamh directs the Deep Time Festival, with events that bring together ideas from geology, paleoecology, natural history, poetry & storytelling.
+In Orkney, our Head of Subject is directing the Deep Time Festival, merging geology, paleoecology, natural history, poetry & storytelling.

 Getting bored yet?
 Lucky for you, there are a lot of free readerly & writerly resources to keep your mind happy this summer.

 What does a wander around our campus look like?
-Holly takes a stroll and uncovers a few hidden gems.
+MA student Holly Challinor takes a stroll and uncovers a few hidden gems.

 A first year creative writing student reflects on the anxiety, and the community, of writing.

-Documentary filmmaker and lecturer Eleanor Yule on Moomins, frog jumpers, and the problem with fame.
+Lecturer and documentary filmmaker Eleanor Yule talks Moomins, frog jumpers, and the problem with fame.